-Our service includes educational psychologists, primary mental health workers, specialist teachers and practitioners in learning and communication and social, emotional and mental health.
+Our service includes educational psychologists, specialist teachers and practitioners in learning and communication and social, emotional and mental health.

 We also work closely with the NHS speech and language therapy service to help children develop their communication skills.

 How we work with childcare providers, schools and colleges

 Nurseries, playgroups and childminders registered with Ofsted and schools and colleges provide support for children and young people with special educational needs and disabilities.

 They’ll contact us if they need extra support to meet your child’s needs.